The Secret to Happy

 • Prepare kids before calling on them in front of others

-How to Increase the Input of a Space
+How to Increase the Input of a Space- Dealing with a Sleepy Dragon

-How to Decrease the Input of a Space
+How to Increase the Input of a Space- Dealing with a Sleepy Dragon

-How to Decrease the Input of a Space
+How to Increase the Input of a Space- Dealing with a Sleepy Dragon

 • Let kids stand at desk or sit on wobble chair or cushion